syncsketch/python-api/README.md

 ##### Upload a review-item

-You can upload a file to the created review with the reviewpid
+You can upload a file to the created review with the review id.

     itemData = s.addMedia(review['id'],'test.webm')